 Financial literacy coordinator Susan Bistransin draws much of the district’s curriculum from the nonprofit organization Next Gen Personal Finance, which offers hundreds of free resources, like downloadable lesson plans and classroom activities.
 Educators can access the Bean Game lesson plan and a companion PDF (also available in Spanish) for the activity seen in the video.

-Says 10th grader Thomia Johnson, after playing the Bean Game, “You never know what could happen in your life and what kind of situations could go down in the future.
+Says 10th grader Thomia, after playing the Bean Game, “You never know what could happen in your life and what kind of situations could go down in the future.
 So I think it’s just good to save money for yourself.… I think out of all my classes, financial literacy might be the one class that I think I need the most when I become an adult.”